If you’re arrested for any crime, there are several things you need to know to protect yourself, as stated by experts from a criminal defense law firm

 Pay Attention to Evidence

-In some cases, you might be able to give your criminal defense attorney information that can help exonerate you.
+In some cases, you might be able to give your criminal defense attorney from Kendal Law Group PC in Bloomfield Hills information that can help exonerate you.
 While the police search your property, pay careful attention to any evidence they collect.
 Let your attorney know about it as soon as you meet with him or her.

 Plead Not Guilty

 You might not have the chance to speak with a criminal defense attorney before you’re arraigned in criminal court.
 An arraignment gives you a chance to tell the court whether you plead guilty or not guilty.
 Never plead guilty at this time.
-Instead, plead not guilty and wait until you can consult a lawyer.
+Instead, plead not guilty and wait until you can consult attorneys from South Sounds Law Group

 Even if you eventually plead guilty to the charges, an experienced attorney can negotiate a plea bargain that might result in a reduced sentence.
 They may also be able to identify legal defenses that can result in some or all of your charges being dismissed.
 You’re always better served by waiting until you have legal counsel before you make any important decisions.